-- A longer school day accommodates enrichment activities such as sports, art or performance classes, community service or academic extension work.
+- A longer school day on Tuesday and Wednesday accommodates enrichment activities such as sports, debating, Art, performance classes, community service or academic extension work.

-- At Wren, everything that students do is seen as part of their wider learning experience.
+- At Wren, everything that students experience is seen as part of their wider learning experience.
 We believe that learning does not just happen in lessons.